probabl-ai/calibration-cost-sensitive-learning/_sources/intro.md

-# Probablistic classification and cost-sensitive learning
+# Probabilistic classification and cost-sensitive learning

 This tutorial introduces how to assess the quality of probabilistic classifiers and how to derive optimal decision policies for a user specified cost model.